retro16/acsi2stm/README.md

 Set the USB dongle to 3.3V if you have a jumper for that.
 Connect TX to PA10, RX to PA11 and the GND pins together.

-On the board itself, set the BOOT0 jumper to 1 to enable the flash bootloader.
+On the board itself, set the BOOT0 jumper to 1 to enable the serial flash bootloader.
+Reset the STM32 then click Upload.

-In the Arduino interface, set the card type to 'Generic STM32F103C series', select your variant (C8 or CT), set 'Upload method' to serial, CPU speed to 72 MHz (very important), then select the correct serial port.

-Then, you will be able to upload the program to the STM32.
+Once the chip is programmed, switch the BOOT0 jumper back to 0.

 Note: the debug output sends data at 115200bps.
 Set the serial monitor accordingly.

-Note: Debian 9 has buggy driver for some USB-serial dongles.
-You should update your kernel to the latest backport version if uploading fails for mysterious reasons.

-Once the chip is programmed, you can switch the BOOT0 jumper back to 0.

 Building the ACSI cable